Church of St Mary and St Melor, Amesbury: Monastery connections

-The relationship between the church and the 10th-century Amesbury Priory or its 12th-century successor, Amesbury Abbey, is uncertain.
+The relationship between the church and the 10th-century Amesbury Priory or its 12th-century successor, Amesbury Abbey, is uncertain, although both are mentioned in Henry VII’s grant to the prioress of a July fair at Danebury.

 The only archaeological evidence of the monasteries comes from construction work in 1859–1860 when extensive medieval foundations, including a richly tiled floor, were found immediately north of the mansion built on the abbey's land (also now called Amesbury Abbey).

 Early antiquaries – notably Canon Jackson in 1867 – considered the building to be the priory church, interpreting the signs of structures formerly attached to its north side as including a cloister.
 C. H. Talbot disagreed in his 1900 paper for the Wiltshire Archaeological and Natural History Society, using records of the destruction of the priory church after the Dissolution, and sparse evidence for the continuation of a parish church thereafter.
 He concluded that the priory church was separate from the parish church, while speculating that the male members of the order may have used the parish church alongside the townsfolk.

 The Victoria County History chapter on the abbey and priory (1956) supports the presence of two churches, and has an outline description of the convent's church, with its lead-covered spire.
 However, the listed building description, originally by Historic England in 1958, has no reservations in stating that the church is the "Abbey church of the Order of Fontevrault".

 Pevsner (published 1975) is noncommital, commenting that the church is distant from the mansion site, but too large to be the parish church.